osirrc/indri-docker/README.md

   --repo osirrc2019/indri \
   --collections robust04=/path/to/disk45=trectext
 ```
-The created index is stemmed (Krovetz), with stopwords removed.

 The `manifest` file of the Indri index (printed to the terminal) should look as follows:

 ```
 ::::::::::::::